 It allows me to re-frame what I may have originally considered to be negative experiences; identifying the lessons learnt, the strengths and wisdom gained because of them, and to let the victim mentality go.

 Now I appreciate that for many people this exercise may be the equivalent of going back to school to complete a giant project that nobody is going to mark.
 But I would argue that you don't know where you're going until you know where you've been.
-So many people move from one year to the next making no changes, stuck in their mundane routines and unhelpful habits and wondering why life feels so unfulfilling.
-They only way life can change is if we first become AWARE of the life we are living, and then to find the COURAGE to take the steps towards the life that we want.
-The End of the Year Review Exercise is a great place to start, it costs nothing but time and effort and is has the power to transform your life and ultimately help you find your happy.
+So many people move from one year to the next making little to no changes, stuck in their mundane routines and unhelpful habits and wondering why life feels so unfulfilling.
+The only way life can change is if we first become AWARE of the life we are living, and then to find the COURAGE to take the steps towards the life that we want.
+The End of the Year Review exercise is a great place to start, it costs nothing but time and effort and is has the power to transform your life and ultimately help you find your happy.

 Steps for Completing the End of the Year Life Review

-You can write it out in a journal, type it out as a word doc or text it into Notes on your phone.
+You can write it out in a journal, type it out as a Word document, or text it into Notes on your phone.
 You can write it as a narrative or bullet point facts .
 You can record yourself talking about your experiences.
 Or you can speak to a trusted friend and share your experiences and reflections and future plans - you decide the best way to do this.